 This is where the whole NVIDIA Shield vs Fire TV fight just isn’t fair.

 Fire TV is designed to be a platform for Amazon’s streaming service.
 There are a decent number of console-type games available, but games are largely an afterthought.

 The Shield TV on the other hand was designed as a game console first and a streaming device second.
 NVIDIA saw the direction that Microsoft was going with the Xbox One when it was released (more streaming/less gaming) and thought they could do better.

 Build Quality & Reliability

 I wouldn’t expect to find any major problems with build quality or reliability with either of these devices.

 It’s not like Amazon or NVIDIA is little companies.
 They both put a LOT of R&D and marketing money behind these two devices.

 And it shows.

 That’s not to say they don’t have their little quirks.
-The NVIDIA Shield TV sometimes has issues with controllers losing connection (it’s only happened to me once and it was a fairly easy fix).
-The Amazon Fire TV has some quirks with TV and monitor compatibility, but that’s something they’re fixing with firmware updates as they occur.
+The NVIDIA Shield TV sometimes has issues with controllers losing the connection (it’s only happened to me once and it was a fairly easy fix).
+The Amazon Fire TV has some quirks with TV and monitors compatibility, but that’s something they’re fixing with firmware updates as they occur.